cloudacademypilot/sql-migration-prerequisites-lab/steps/1_dma_assessment/documentation.md

 ## Summary

-In this lab, you learned:
+In this lab step, you learned:
 - What is DMA and Capabilities of DMA.
 - How to prepare DMA input file which contains details of source database server.
 - How to use the DMA automation script to detect/assess the issues.